madebycyber/Yolov8_Flycam_disaster/README.md

 This project develops a simulated Unmanned Aerial Vehicle (UAV) system in **Unity** combined with **YOLOv8** AI to detect and locate victims in post-disaster scenarios (floods, landslides, forest fires) in Vietnam.

-\[cite\_start]The system follows a closed-loop pipeline: **Unity Simulation → Data Generation → AI Training → 3D Localization**, aiming to support search and rescue operations safely and effectively\[cite: 1, 8, 20].
+The system follows a closed-loop pipeline: **Unity Simulation → Data Generation → AI Training → 3D Localization**, aiming to support search and rescue operations safely and effectively.

 ---